Eva-Catharina Cramer

-Eva-Catharina Cramer colloquially Catharina Cramer (born 14 February 1978) is a German businesswoman and brewery heiress currently serving as chief executive officer (CEO) of Warsteiner since 2012.
+Eva-Catharina Cramer colloquially Catharina Cramer is a German businesswoman and brewery heiress, and the chief executive officer (CEO) of Warsteiner since 2012.

 Early life and education

-Cramer was born 14 February 1978 in Warstein, West Germany (presently Germany), the youngest of three daughters, to Albert Cramer (1943–2012) and Marianne Cramer.
+Cramer was born in Warstein, West Germany (now Germany), the youngest of three daughters, to Albert Cramer (1943–2012) and Marianne Cramer.
 Her father was the 8th generation sole proprietor of the Warsteiner Brewery.
 She grew-up with two older sisters; Marie-Christina and Ann-Josephine.
 During her youth, she extensively engaged in equestrianism.
 She attended the Königsmünster Abbey School in Meschede and then pursued business studies at European Business School London.

 Career

 Followed by several internships in investment banking, Cramer entered at JPMorgan Chase, in 2002.
 Further she was engaged at the market research institute Ipsos in Paris, France as well as at Pernod Ricard where she was the product manager for Ramazotti and Becherovka.
 In 2003, she decided to officially enter the family business, Warsteiner, in the 9th generation.